cmcntsh/ReviewingWriting/README.md

 * If you are citing more than a handful of sources in your writing, I recommend using a citation manager.
 If you're a student at the University of Utah, EndNote is available for a reasonable cost from the [Office of Software Licensing](https://software-catalog.app.utah.edu/product/1076).
 * If you're citing other sources in your writing, you need to come up with a system to keep track of your notes and material you use from your references.
 Here is a demonstration of keeping source notes using [Miro](https://miro.com/). https://youtu.be/jnGM-j52Rss
 * I recommend purchasing the most current APA manual.
-As of 2023 that is APA 7.
+As of 2023 that is APA 7 (American Psychological Association, 2020).
 However, many things can be looked up online on the APA Style Blog https://apastyle.apa.org/

+### Genre resources

+* A genre is a set of forms or standards expected by a community (Booth et. al., 2016).
+The genre we focus on in much of academic writing in nursing is the research report with five sections: Introduction, Methods, Results, Discussion, and Conclusion (Booth et. al., 2016).
+* Much quality improvement reporting follows an even more specific standard called Revised Standards for Quality Improvement Reporting Excellence or SQUIRE 2.0 guidelines (Ogrinc et. al., 2015). http://www.squire-statement.org/index.cfm?fuseaction=Page.ViewPage&PageID=471

 # References